NBA Trade Rumors: Carmelo Anthony In Three-Way Swap, Plus Rajon Rondo To Knicks?

 NBA trade rumors making the rounds this week continue to see the New York Knicks looking to bolster their on-court presence in order to help star player Carmelo Anthony, with a bevy of potential candidates under consideration.

-The question, according to many NBA experts, is whether or not the 32-year-old small forward Anthony — who technically would have to approve any trade made for him due to his no-trade clause with the Knicks — will still be with the team once those changes are made.
+The question, according to many NBA experts, is whether or not the 32-year-old small forward Anthony, who technically would have to approve any trade made for him due to his no-trade clause with the Knicks, will still be with the team once those changes are made.

 Publicly, at least, Carmelo Anthony is pulling for some truth to the NBA trade rumors that the Knicks are interested in adding Bulls’ 30-year-old point guard Rajon Rondo to give him some assistance on the court.